iamsenanur/bakircay-210601011-gd/README.md

 - **Repository Structure:** Create a repository with a `README.md` and `.gitignore` file for Unity.
 Include the Unity project files organized in standard folders (Assets, Scenes, Scripts, etc.).

-- **Gameplay Screen Capture:** Capture a short screen recording of your game in action, showing the required functionality.
-Place the recording in the `README.md` file under the "Gameplay Preview" section (see example below).
-The capture should clearly show the game area, placement area, and UI elements.